Search StreamScheme

 Twitch Music Bots

-With DMCA strikes on the rise and channels being banned for playing copyrighted music, it is important for streamers to use royalty-free music on their channels.
-Just purchasing a song on iTunes or having a subscription service to listen to a song doesn’t give you the permission or rights to play that music for a live audience.
+With DMCA strikes on the rise and channels being banned for playing copyrighted music, it is important for streamers to use royalty-free music for Twitch on their channels.
+Just purchasing a song on iTunes or having a subscription service to listen to a song doesn’t give you permission or rights to play that music for a live audience.

 There are several places online where you can find music for song requests on Twitch.
 Here are our two favorites: